MauroUr/ExperienceSystem/README.md

 The system calculates the required XP for each level using a simple formula:

-XP Required = 1000 * Current Level
+XP Required = Exp needed per level * Current Level

 This can be modified for more advanced leveling curves.